Cloud computing for startups: scaling your business quickly

 3. Software as a Service (SaaS)

-Enable multi-factor authentication (MFA), encrypt data, and regularly audit access controls.
+Enable MFA, encrypt sensitive data, and audit permissions regularly.

 Step 4: Train Your Team

-• Dropbox: Scaled from a small startup to a billion-dollar business using AWS.
+• Dropbox: Used AWS to grow from a small project to a billion-dollar company.

-• Slack: Built its collaboration platform on cloud infrastructure for seamless global access.
+• Slack: Built its platform on cloud infrastructure for seamless global access.

-• Vendor Lock-In: Use multi-cloud strategies to maintain flexibility.
+• Vendor lock-in: Use multi-cloud strategies to stay flexible.

-• Security Missteps: Follow best practices like regular backups and access reviews.
+• Security gaps: Follow best practices like backups and least-privilege access.

 “The cloud is the great equalizer.
 It gives startups the same tools as Fortune 500 companies.” — Eric Schmidt, former CEO of Google